saicastic/techstore/readme.md

 - **cors** : used to connect front-end and back-end
 - **stripe** : payment gateway provider
 - **mongoose** : driver for mongodb
+- **nodemon** : used to run server in watch mode and does server hot reloading on saving

 ### STEP 2 - Create a Server :